How to remove an executor

 Executors and administrators (who are known as Personal Representatives or PR’s) are appointed to administer an estate.
-Executors are appointed by a will while administrators are appointed when there is no valid Will and the intestacy provisions apply.
+Executors are appointed in a will while administrators are appointed when there is no valid will and the intestacy provisions apply.
 Executors and administrators therefore have a duty to act independently and in the best interests of the estate, even when they themselves are beneficiaries or related to a beneficiary.

 Executors who abuse their position

 All too often we encounter executors and administrators who abuse their position and ignore their legal obligations.
-This can prejudice the position of the beneficiaries or other executors and it is in these circumstances that we are asked to advise on how to remove an executor.
+This can prejudice the position of the beneficiaries or other executors and it is in these circumstances that we are often asked to advise on how to remove an executor.

-Resolve the executor dispute out of court
+Resolving the executor dispute out of court

 We would always recommend that attempts are made to resolve an executor dispute at the outset by negotiation.
 A few well chosen words at the right time can save an awful lot of aggravation (and legal costs) in the long run.
 However, this does not always work, in which case it may be necessary to involve specialist solicitors like us.

 Court proceedings are generally regarded as a last resort, so in most cases we would recommend that a formal legal letter is sent to the executor seeking an unreserved assurance that the position will be remedied and the estate administered properly in accordance with the law.
-We would also recommend pointing out to the executor the consequences of failing to cooperate and act in good faith.
-The threat of a costs order is frequently sufficient to persaude someone to adopt a more reasonable position, especially as the legal costs of an application to remove an executor can exceed £10,000,; substantially so in some cases.
-The fear of being ordered by a court to pay those costs can bring even the most recalcitrant party to their senses.
+We would also recommend pointing out to the executor the consequences of failing to cooperate or act in good faith.
+The threat of a costs order is frequently sufficient to persaude someone to adopt a more reasonable position, especially as the legal costs of an application to remove an executor can exceed £10,000 - substantially so in some cases.
+The fear of being ordered by a court to pay those costs personally can bring even the most recalcitrant party to their senses.